Getting Started

 Select what to scan for, choose the scope, and press Continue.

-• Beams — Detects W-beams and HSS on framing plans
+- Beams — Detects W-beams and HSS on framing plans, including details like camber, welded studs, copes, and connection codes when shown

-• Columns (Pilot) — Finds location, height, and section size (W, HSS, pipe)
+- Columns — Finds location, height, and section size (W, HSS, pipe)

-• Base Plates (Pilot) — Finds dimensions, material, and fastener details (type, grade, count, diameter)
+- Base Plates — Finds dimensions, material, and fastener details (type, grade, count, diameter)

 Follow the automated markup live in the Chat sidebar!